magepow/magento-2-pdf-invoice-customer/README.md

   * You are using a Linux or Mac OS machine.
 Windows is not currently supported.
   Install magento2-instagram extension

-### Step 1 : Download Magento 2 Infinitescroll Extension
+### Step 1 : Download Magento 2 Pdf Invoice Frontend Extension

  #### Install via composer (recommend)
 Run the following commands in Magento 2 root folder: